 I am a big fan of gray wall paint.
 It is such a great neutral and adds a clean, modern feel to just about any space.
 However, I have come to learn that not all grays are created equal.
-We painted the majority of the Brooklyn House in a very cool gray (Sherwin Williams Lattice, to be exact).
+We painted the majority of the Brooklyn House in a very cool gray when we first moved in (Sherwin Williams Lattice, to be exact).
 While it is a lovely color, it always felt a little too cold and sterile for my taste.
 This sent me on the hunt for a perfect greige paint color that is not too cool but also not in the "builder beige" paint color category.
 Here are my favorites so far. :)

 Benjamin Moore Revere Pewter

 This is the darkest of the colors in this post, but I think it would be just stunning in a large space that can take a somewhat darker color.
 This paint color is quite popular on Pinterest, and it is easy to see why!
 I think this color looks great when paired with thick white trim and espresso accents.
 I would be careful not to go too dark in furniture when using this color or else the room could seem heavy.